SPSquonK/useleSS/Documentation/NewFeatures.md

 - Exp reward is computed over the total hp of a monster, not a mix of the total hp and the damage dealt by all the connected players

+## Guild war

+Guild Combats / Eve school / Guild Sieges do not require the guild to have the guildmaster or a kingpin.
+The defender can also be the current guildmaster.